 This section applies to a buyer in the following cases:

-• A buyer is responsible for making payment of a sum to the resident seller and
+A buyer is responsible for making payment of a sum to the resident seller

-For a financial year (FY) that ended on March 31, 2024, a buyer whose turnover was more than Rs 10 crore in that year needs to deduct TDS from their resident seller on the purchase of goods above Rs 50 lakh in the current financial year 2024-25.
+Mr X's turnover was more than Rs 10 crore for the financial year ended March 31, 2025.
+TDS needs to be deducted by Mr. X from his resident sellers on the purchase of goods above Rs 50 lakh in the current financial year 2025-26.

 Rate Of TDS

-Tax is to be deducted at source at the rate of 0.1% on the amount exceeding Rs 50 lakh in a financial year from a seller from whom the buyer has purchased goods worth more than Rs 50 lakh.
+Tax is to be deducted at source at the rate of 0.1% on the purchase amount exceeding Rs 50 lakh in a financial year.

 Time Of Deduction Of TDS